FlavioM4/UpDateTime/README.md

 <h1>Functionality</h1>

  <p> So, what does this do?
  <b>Keep in mind I am not that much of a programmer, I do what I'm able to do with my resources.
 Usually I develop in Python but I figured I would do this natively.
 This is my second shell script.
-If you think this script could be better (because of course it could) please contact me.</b></p>
+If you think it could be better (because of course it could) please contact me.</b></p>
  <ul type='disc'>
   <li> The first step is declaring an indexed array so I can retrieve the month's number instead of its name (for setting the date) </li>
  <li> It will then retrieve system's date and time </li>